Kootenay Economic Region Workforce Insights

 Employment: Regional vs Local Patterns

-The moderate correlation (0.59) between regional and local employment levels indicates some alignment in employment trends.
-This suggests that local employment partially reflects regional patterns.
+The strong correlation (0.77) between regional and local employment levels indicates very similar employment patterns at both geographic levels.
+This suggests that local employment closely follows regional trends.

 Employment Rate: Regional vs Local Patterns